ANSSI-FR/Open-ISO7816-Stack/README.md

 $ make upload
 ```

-## Building a static librairy and linking it to another project
+## Building a static library and linking it to another project

 ### Building the static library